 “It is hard to put into words the journey this sport has taken me on as an athlete.
 It has brought me so much joy, taken me around the world and allowed me to develop deep bonds with my synchro sisters.
 It has also tested me and made me the person I am today.
 I am deeply grateful to everyone who has contributed to my fairy tale.”

-Rose is currently a coach with the SupaNova Synchronised Swimming Club in Booragoon.
+Rose is an active competitive coach with the SupaNova Synchronised Swimming Club in Booragoon.
+We wish her all the best in her new chapter in life.